libor-m/ngs-course/reference.rst

     (head -n 1 file1.txt && tail -n +2 file1.txt | sort -n -k1,1 -k2,2) > file2.txt

-  Another use of subshell to produce input on the fly (saving useless intermediate files):
+  Subshell can be used also to preprocess multiple inputs on the fly (saving useless intermediate files):

   .. code-block:: bash